-The good news for those folks is that the robot vacuum category is as diverse as ever, with a number of brands producing interesting cleaners of note, many of which have performed quite well in.
-The best of those Roomba alternatives we've tested (as pulled from our overall list of ) are listed below.
+Thankfully, the robot vacuum industry has blossomed, with a number of diverse brands producing noteworthy cleaners -- with many performing quite well in our cleaning and navigation tests.
+The best of those Roomba alternatives we've tested (as pulled from our overall list of best robot vacuums) are listed below.

-Currently available for $650, the Roborock S7 won us over across hours of controlled tests, with laser-guided navigational smarts, strong cleaning scores with pet hair and sand, and on-board Wi-Fi for anyone who wants to control the cleaner with an app or sync the thing with a voice assistant (both Alexa and the Google Assistant are supported, along with Siri Shortcuts).
+Currently available for $360 (with a savings of $290), the Roborock S7 won us over across hours of controlled tests, with laser-guided navigational smarts, strong cleaning scores with pet hair and sand, and on-board Wi-Fi for anyone who wants to control the cleaner with an app or sync the thing with a voice assistant (both Alexa and the Google Assistant are supported, along with Siri Shortcuts).
 Roborock gets points for versatility, too, as the S7 can double as a robotic mop thanks to the on-board water reservoir and mopping attachment.

 As for cleaning power, the Roborock S7 was our top overall finisher among 18 robot vacuums for the percentage of sand vacuumed out of our low-pile test carpet, and it finished in a close second behind the Roomba S9 on plushier mid-pile carpet.
 It also cleaned our test floors about 36% faster than the Roomba S9 did, so it's a good pick if you're looking for something efficient, too.

 Looking for a smart little floor cleaner that doesn't cost quite so much?
 Eufy has you covered with a variety of models at this point, none of which will cost you nearly as much as their Roomba counterparts.
 One of our favorites is the Eufy RoboVac 25C, which held up surprisingly well in our cleaning tests despite a budget bin price tag.
 In fact, as of writing this, you can find it at Walmart for just $129 right now.